craftcms/docs/docs/4.x/config/app.md

 ```

 ::: warning
-Pay careful attention to the structure, here—we’re only modifying the existing component's `mutex` _property_ and leaving the rest of its config as-is.
+Pay careful attention to the structure, here—we’re only modifying the existing component’s `mutex` _property_ and leaving the rest of its config as-is.
 :::

 ## Modules